 But the trouble didn’t end.
 Since then, a large number of apps crashes while launching on my iPhone and iPad at a frequency of 2-3 times a week.
 When the problem occurs, most applications will hang at the Splash Screen and crash after about 10 seconds.
 Applications that crashed including TIM, Notability and all of the Google apps.
 WeChat and Apple’s own apps are unaffected.
 During this time, the phone went hot, and will stuck when entering the iCloud settings.
 My iPhone runs iOS 11.4 and 12 Public Beta, and iPad running 11.4 and 12 Developer Beta.

-By summarizing my observation and information collected from Internet, I sum up the symptoms of this problem as follows:
+By summarizing my observation and information collected from the Internet, I sum up the symptoms of this problem as follows:

 Running iOS 11.4 or lower

-- Device continuously downloads unknown data from
+- The device continuously downloads unknown data from

 Running iOS 12 or higher